elias-knodel/automatic-azubiheft/README.md

 ## Contributing

-If you want to take part in contribution, like fixing issues and contributing directly to the code base, plase visit the [How to Contribute][github-contribute] document.
+If you want to take part in contribution, like fixing issues and contributing directly to the code base, please visit the [How to Contribute][github-contribute] document.

 ## Requirements:
 - [pnpm](https://pnpm.js.org/en/installation)